duncanmfield/finance-tool/README.md

 Serving on http://localhost:8001
 ```

 Visit `http://localhost:8001` in your browser.
-The app should be up & running.
+The app should be up and running.

 <br />